Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Many enterprises in Southeast Asia operate across multiple business units, channels, and delivery models.
 Over time, this creates fragmented logistics systems that operate in silos.

 Tight delivery windows, product sensitivity, and unpredictable order changes make execution significantly harder.
+In Southeast Asia, where tropical climates, urban congestion, and infrastructure gaps compound these challenges, precision logistics is not optional—it is essential.

 The key insight: AI is not just about efficiency—it is about precision in complex environments.
+For high-value verticals including pharmaceuticals, aerospace, and high-tech manufacturing, this capability is increasingly a non-negotiable requirement.

 Use Case 5: Enabling Visibility Across Distributed Networks